 What do you think of the reaction of the public in Istanbul and communities everywhere as it relates to their call for protection of public lands?
 What do you think park and recreation professionals should be doing domestically to ensure people understand the value of public land?
 Add your thoughts in the comments below.

-Written by Gina Mullins-Cohen, Vice President of Marketing, Communications and Publications for NRPA.
+Gina Mullins-Cohen is NRPA's Vice President of Marketing, Communications and Publications.